KatamariJr/gorm.io/pages/docs/data_types.md

 }
 ```

-There are many third party packages implement the `Scanner`/`Valuer` interface, which can be used with GORM together, for example:
+There are many third party packages that implement the `Scanner`/`Valuer` interface, which can be used with GORM together, for example:

 ```go
 import (